 Construction and testing

-An actual-size, single-side PCB for bedwetting alarm is shown in Fig. 3 and its component layout in Fig. 4.
+A single-side PCB for bedwetting alarm is shown in Fig. 3 and its component layout in Fig. 4.
 After assembling the circuit on a PCB, enclose it in a suitable case that should have an opening for the RCA socket, on/off switch, LED1 and buzzer as shown in Fig. 1.

 Download PCB and component layout PDFs: click here